fachrysann/credit-card-fraud/README.md

   - `Amount` → transaction amount
   - `Class` → target label (1 = fraud, 0 = non-fraud)

 Because of the imbalance, **AUPRC (Area Under Precision-Recall Curve)** is more meaningful than accuracy.
-I dont really do anything like Swote or maybe GAN to generate syntethic data because i want to see the real perfomance of the model.
+I dont really do any method to generate syntethic data like Swote or maybe GAN, because I want to see the real perfomance of the model.

 ---